 Yum!
 This Raspberry Cheesecake Cookies Recipe is a great Subway copycat.
-Soft, chewy, and filled with white chocolate chips and yummy raspberries.
+Soft, chewy, and filled with white chocolate chips and raspberries.
 This recipe uses freeze dried raspberries for the best raspberry flavor and texture.
-It's also made with cream cheese for a hint of that yummy cheesecake flavor that's so delicious!
+It's also made with cream cheese for a hint of that cheesecake flavor!

 Jump to:

-- cream cheese - I used Philadelphia.
+- Cream cheese - I used Philadelphia.
 We recommend Philadelphia for the smoothest results.
+I have tested many different types of cream cheese, and Philadelphia gives the smoothest results.

-- brown sugar - I used light brown sugar and while I love dark brown sugar, I recommend light brown for this recipe
+- Brown sugar - I used light brown sugar, and while I love dark brown sugar, I recommend light brown for this recipe so that the richness of the dark brown doesn't overpower the cookie.

-- freeze dried raspberries - if you have a hard time finding freeze-dried raspberries, this recipe works great with strawberry instead.
+- Freeze-dried raspberries - if you have a hard time finding freeze-dried raspberries, this recipe works great with strawberries instead.

-1. Preheat oven to 350*F. Using a hand mixer and bowl or a stand mixer, combine the butter and cream cheese.
+- Preheat oven to 350°F. Using a hand mixer and bowl or a stand mixer, combine the butter and cream cheese.
 Beat on low for about 30-60 seconds until they are well combined and smooth.

-3. Add the egg and vanilla and beat on medium for another 30-60 seconds until well combined.
-Add the flour, baking soda and salt and mix on low until just barely combined.
+- Add the egg and vanilla and beat on medium for another 30-60 seconds until well combined.
+Add the flour, baking soda, and salt, and mix on low until just barely combined.

-4. Add the white chocolate chips and mix on low for just a few seconds.
-Add the freeze dried raspberries and use a spatula to combine, using a folding motion.
-Place dough on a parchment lined baking sheet, dough balls should be around 1 ½-2 Tablespoons big.
-Bake at 350* F for about 10 minutes, until the tops turn matte and the edges have set and are just starting to turn golden.
+- Add the white chocolate chips and mix on low for just a few seconds.
+Add the freeze-dried raspberries and use a spatula to combine, using a folding motion.
+Place dough on a parchment-lined baking sheet; dough balls should be around 1 ½-2 Tablespoons big.
+Bake at 350°F for about 10 minutes, until the tops turn matte and the edges have set and are just starting to turn golden.

 Hint: Use our Baking Conversions Printables for quick kitchen conversions